Royal Canin Information

 High-Quality Meat & Fish Ingredients

-Given their huge product range, Royal Canin uses a surprisingly small list of meat and fish ingredients.
+Given its huge product range, Royal Canin uses a surprisingly small list of meat and fish ingredients.
 The vast majority of their recipes utilize Chicken, Pork, or a mixture of the two.

 Regardless, Chicken and Pork are both high-quality meat ingredients and can act as a dense source of animal-based protein and fat.